PaulTGG/stardewtracker/README.md

 UPDATES

+2021-June-7 - Added the csv files containing all the item and recipe data (in case you want to database-ify it yourself).

 2021-June-1 - Updated an error in the recipes table (who knew the iron transmute bar needed THREE copper bars?!?)